gstripling/Generative_AI/skilling_labs/training_plan.md

-# Design a Survey Using Prompt Design
+# Develop a Training Plan Using Prompt Design

 ## Overview